sputnik190033/blog/README.md

 3. made a button for logging out in top navbar
 4. implemented the authorization checking if the user can edit or delete the blog
 5. made top navbar sticky
 6. blog-card hovering animation
 7. showed placeholder image at the banner of reader and editor page

-register page: return a div if password != password
+8. register page: return a div if password != repeat password

 add date to each blog